webqit/oohtml/README.md

 + **Scoped/Stateful Scripts**.
 This feature is an extension of [Stateful JS](https://github.com/webqit/stateful-js).
 The default OOHTML build is based on the [Stateful JS Lite APIs](https://github.com/webqit/stateful-js#stateful-js-lite) and this means that `<script stateful></script>` and `<script scoped></script>` elements are parsed "asynchronously", in the same timing as `<script type="module"></script>`!

-    This timing works perfectly generally, but if you have a requirment to have classic scripts follow their [native synchronous timing](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed), then you need to the *realtime* OOHTML build:
+    This timing works perfectly generally, but if you have a requirment to have classic scripts follow their [native synchronous timing](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed), then you'd need to use the *realtime* OOHTML build:

     ```html
     <head>